-- Gather all of your ingredients before starting to make macarons.
+Gather all of the ingredients before starting to make macarons.
 Measure out all ingredients.
 Line two baking sheets with silicon mats.
-And fit a large piping bag with a round tip.
+And fit a large piping bag with a large round tip, I use a 0.5" diameter.
 You want everything ready to go when you need it.

-Sift almond flour and powdered sugar together.
+Sift the almond flour and powdered sugar together.
 Set aside.

-- Place 1/3 cup of the reduced and cooled aquafaba in the bowl of a mixer.
+Place the aquafaba and cream of tartar in the bowl of a mixer.

-- Start whipping on low speed for about 1 minute, once it starts to foam up, add cream of tartar.
+Start whipping on low speed for about 2 minutes, until it starts to get white and thick.